DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 besides fire emojis and multi-colored hearts, there were a lot of desperate questions, urgently asking for more tips on how to become a successful web developer.
 Tapping the names of his followers and supporters revealed a niche of very similar accounts.
-In them, my potentially new protagonists were posing next to their work stations, writing comparable motivational quotes, and settling for similar commodity comforts: a motorbike, a guitar, an ergonomic chair, an
+On these, my potentially new protagonists were posing next to their work stations, writing comparable motivational quotes, and settling for similar commodity comforts: a motorbike, a guitar, an ergonomic chair, an